olegabu/nsd-commercial-paper/DEPLOYMENTv2.md

 4) On NSD server configure the initialization configuration for *instruction* chaincode:
     edit `instruction_init.json` (add new organization account information)

-5) Register new organization in blockchain, automatically creating bi-lateral and tri-lateral channels with exisiting organizations (using organizations in `env-external-orgs-list`):
+5) Register new organization in blockchain.
+Note bi-lateral and tri-lateral channels will be automatically created using the list of existing organizations (in the file `env-external-orgs-list`).
+This list can be modified accordingly if no all tri-lateral channels need to be created.
+But make sure to have a backup of the file with the complete list (see notes to the item 3 in the *Deployment* section).

     Nsd:
     `./main-register-new-org.sh neworgname <neworg_ip>`